MicrosoftDocs/azure-docs/articles/cognitive-services/Acoustics/bakeuiwalkthrough.md

 ## Data files
 There are four data files created by this plugin at various points.
 Only one of them is needed at runtime, therefore the other three are inside folders named "Editor" so they won't be compiled into your project.
 * **Assets/Editor/[SceneName]\_AcousticsParameters.asset**: This file stores the data you enter in fields in the Acoustics UI.
 The location and name of this file can't be changed.
 * **Assets/AcousticsData/[SceneName]\_Acoustics.ace.bytes**: This file stores the bake results and is used by the runtime.
-The location and name of this file can be changed using the fields on the Probes Tab.
+The location and name of this file can be changed using the fields on the **Probes** tab.
 * **Assets/AcousticsData/Editor/[SceneName]\_Acoustics.vox**: This file stores the voxelized acoustics geometry and the material properties.
-Computed using the "Calculate..." button on the Probes Tab.
-The location and name of this file can be changed using the fields on the Probes Tab.
+Computed using the "Calculate..." button on the **Probes** tab.
+The location and name of this file can be changed using the fields on the **Probes** tab.
 * **Assets/AcousticsData/Editor/[SceneName]\_Acoustics\_config.xml**: This file stores parameters computed using the "Calculate..." button on the Probes Tab.
-The location and name of this file can be changed using the fields on the Probes Tab.
+The location and name of this file can be changed using the fields on the **Probes** tab.

 Take care not to delete the bake result (.ace.bytes file).
 This file isn't recoverable except by rebaking the scene.